 “I wouldn’t say I was an expert.”
 Marlowe appeared at my shoulder, rain dripping from his uncombed hair and eyes blank as they roved the scene.
 “One strives for perfection of understanding, of course.
 But I’m beginning to doubt whether that’s possible.”

 “Who is the person, Ma’am?”
-Constable Morgan, scoffed, not quite in an undertone.
+Constable Morgan muttered, not quite in an undertone.

 “A specialist,” I stated simply.
-“Now come on, what else have you found?”
+“What else have you found?”

 Sgt.
-Evans sighed, still frowning slightly, but then turned his attention back to me.
+Evans smoothed his frown and rose his eyes to mine.
 “Kolours is a high-end graphics company.
-One office here, his bigger office in Manchester and headquarters in London.
-He was doing well, or so the girl says.
+One office here, a bigger office in Manchester and headquarters in London.
+He was doing well, or so Miss Close says.
 Professionally, anyway.”

 “Jealous fella, got to be,” Morgan muttered.
 “He dipped his nib in one ink jar too many.”